| |

 Page | 41

- Do you believe media or the government adds secret mind-controlling technology to television
+Do you believe media or the government adds secret mind-controlling technology

 broadcast signals, or not?